-Dogs might experience dehydration due to several reasons such as sickness, preference, and failure to access enough water, unclean water bowl, and foul water.
+Dogs might experience dehydration due to several reasons, such as sickness, preference, no access enough water, unclean water bowls, and foul water.
 However, sometimes getting a dog to drink water can be a challenging task.
-However, with the tips and tricks below, you can actually create a routine whereby your dog will be drinking water voluntarily.
+With the tips and tricks below, you can actually create a routine whereby your dog will be drinking water voluntarily.
 Here are the 10 best ways to get your dog to drink water:

 1. Position Multiple Bowls of Water Around the House